ShivamShrirao/dnn_from_scratch/README.md

 ## Usage

 Functions are very much like keras.
+Check Jupyter notebooks for implementation.

 ### Import modules